Gregor-Mendel-Institute/aradeepopsis/docs/output.md

 ### Color channel quantification

 These traits are based on the color channel information of the original plant images within the region of the segmented mask.
-Color Indices are calculated as described in [Del Valle et al. 2018](https://doi.org/10.1002/ece3.3804).
+Color indices are calculated as described in [Del Valle et al. 2018](https://doi.org/10.1002/ece3.3804).

 #### {class_norm|class_senesc|class_antho|plant_region}_{red|green|blue}_channel